 5 important business negotiation strategies

-Negotiation is part of business.
-Whether you’re the supplier or the buyer, it pays to know how to do it.
-The good news is that you don’t have to be nasty to be good.
+Whether you’re the supplier or buyer, it pays to know how to negotiate.
+Luckily, you don’t have to be nasty to be good.

 No winners or losers